 How do I troubleshoot Browsec when it isn’t working in Chrome?

 First, ensure the extension is enabled and updated.
 Try toggling the server location, reloading the page, and restarting Chrome.
 If issues persist, test a different server or temporarily disable other extensions that might conflict with Browsec.
+Disable microsoft edge vpn: how to turn off Edge Secure Network, troubleshoot, and VPN alternatives 2026

 Can Browsec be used on Chrome-based browsers other than Google Chrome?

 Yes.
 Browsec’s Chrome extension is compatible with other Chromium-based browsers like Microsoft Edge Chromium and Opera.
 The user experience is similar across these browsers, though performance can vary by platform and extension version.
-Is edge vpn good reddit for privacy, speed, reliability, and edge computing use cases

 Is Browsec better than other Chrome VPN extensions?